-The Company's 21 most important retail customers are each serviced by an in-house team that includes representatives from the Company's sales, marketing, merchandising and product development departments.
-The Company generally collaborates with its retail customers and in many instances produces specific versions of the Company's product lines with exclusive designs and packaging for their stores.
+The Company's 21 most important retail customers are each serviced by an in-house team that includes representatives from the Company's sales, marketing, merchandising and product development many instances produces specific versions of the Company's product lines with exclusive designs and packaging for their stores.

 At December 31, 2005 the Company operated 64 retail outlet stores in 34 states under the Farberware(R) name.
 In 2004 under an agreement with the Meyer Corporation, Meyer Corporation assumed responsibility for merchandising and for stocking Farberware(R) cookware products in the stores, received all revenue from store sales of Farberware(R) cookware, occupied 30% of the space in each store and reimbursed the Company for 30% of the operating expenses of the stores.
-In 2003 Meyer Corporation occupied 50% of each store's space during the first nine months of the year and reimbursed the Company for 50% of the operating expenses of the stores and occupied 30% of each store's space and reimbursed the Company for 30% of the operating expenses of the final three months of the year.
+In 2003 Meyer Corporation occupied 50% of each store's space during the first nine months of the year and reimbursed the Company for 50% of the operating expenses of the stores and occupied 30% of each store's space and reimbursed the Company for 30% of the operating expenses of the stores in the final three months of the year.